 Julia seems to go all day without eating.
 She’s not hungry when she gets up and really doesn’t have an appetite until after school.
 When she gets home, she’s hangry.

 Both Sammy and Julia have ADHD.
 And they both take medications to help them manage their focus and behavior while at school.
-Unfortunately, they also both experience one of the most common side effects of ADHD medication: Poor appetite.
+Unfortunately, they also both experienced one of the most common side effects of ADHD medication: Poor appetite.

 The Medication – Poor Appetite Cycle